Oluwaseyiidris/Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

  **Conclusion**

-- Expansion should prioritize countries with high demand, particularly the Netherlands, EIRE, and Germany.
+- Expansion should prioritize countries with high demand, particularly the Netherlands, IRELAND, and Germany.
 - Seasonal trends indicate that marketing efforts should intensify from September to December to capitalize on peak demand, while strategies to stimulate off-season demand in January could also be beneficial.
 - High-value customers present an opportunity for retention-focused strategies, ensuring steady revenue from this core customer base.
 - High-demand regions identified through the map visualization offer targeted areas for expansion, maximizing potential growth opportunities.